How does the soundscape affects our well-being?

 Acoustic Furniture and Lighting

 Working with furniture and lighting that has acoustic properties is a smart and effective way to improve the soundscape.
-Traditional tables with hard tabletops reflect and amplify ambient noise.
-With our acoustic material Strata, developed for tabletops, we change that.
-We also have a range of carefully designed acoustic lamps.
+We have a range of carefully designed acoustic lamps.

 It can be very stressful to work focused in a noisy environment.
 Open floor plans, therefore, require acoustic solutions.
 Try to stop the sound where it originates with screens and wall absorbers.
 Quiet rooms work excellently in open environments as they create space for secluded meetings and undisturbed work.
 Other good solutions are acoustic tables and lamps.